 These recipes have been developed by some of the UK’s top chefs and published online for all to enjoy.

 The fact that they have a section dedicated to liquorice reinforces the point that the spice is growing in popularity in Great Britain.

 Be warned that some are challenging and will test your cooking skills!

 The UK’s liquorice queen has kindly published the recipe for her Basque burnt cheesecake with liquorice sauce on her website.

-Given that she got Britain talking about liquorice we felt it would be rude not to include it!
+Given that she got Britain talking about liquorice, it would have been rude not to include it!

-We have a small but growing number of recipes that we are able to publish/reproduce and hope to add many more over time.
+We have a small but growing number of recipes including some that we are able to translate & republish with kind permission of Amarelli (Italy) & Lakritsfabriken (Sweden).
+We hope to add many more as time allows.